Vang Vieng - River and Mountain View with cow.

 A BeerLao in the sunset!

-It is worth being aware that most bars shut at 11 pm.
+Be aware that most bars shut at 11 pm.
 There is a national curfew on places being open past midnight which is strictly enforced.
-Most businesses will shut an hour before this to allow time to kick everyone out and avoid the hefty fines that can fall their way.
-When I was in Vientiane a few years ago, the army was literally marching down the streets making sure everything was shut.
-Our hostel owner rushed out and dragged a group of us inside and out of the way!
+Most businesses will shut an hour before this to allow time to kick everyone out and avoid the hefty fines.
+When I was in Vientiane a few years ago, the army was marching down the streets making sure everything was shut!

 Cost of Accommodation in Laos

 So you’ve found a place with plenty of hostels.
-Now you need to decide whether to put up with another night of Bert the snorer, partying away his gap year or to invest a private room for a better night’s sleep.
+Now you need to decide whether to put up with another night of Bert partying away his gap year or invest in a private room for a better night’s sleep.

 Realistically, unless you are flashpacking your way across the country, you won’t need to get near the high end of this price estimate.
-You can get a decent en suite room, with a fan for between $8-$20USD per night.
-If you want good air con and breakfast included, you’ll be looking at closer to $30USD per night.
+You can get a decent en suite room, with a fan, for between $12-16USD per night.
+If you want air con and breakfast included, you’ll be looking at closer to $25USD per night.

-Of course, there are hotels throughout Laos that cost significantly more than this but those aren’t aimed at backpackers.
-To be honest, they probably don’t want us in there anyway!
+Of course, there are hotels throughout Laos that cost significantly more than this but they aren’t aimed at backpackers.

 Cost of Transport in Laos